syncfusion-content/blazor-docs/blazor/calendar/globalization.md

 * You can change the localized text of particular component by editing the `wwwroot/blazor-locale/src/{{locale name}}.json` file.

-* In the following code, we have modified the localized text of `today button` in `de` culture.
+* In the following code, modified the localized text of `today button` in `de` culture.

 [`wwwroot/blazor-locale/src/de.json`]